-Acceptance requires our awareness of reality rather than being consumed by thought in which we try to explain events, or think that this is so unfair or why me.
+Acceptance requires our awareness of reality rather than being consumed by thoughts in which we try to explain events or think that this is so unfair, or why me?
 Accepting what is, is the acceptance of the reality of the situation without labelling, analysing, explaining or judging it.

 It is as it is.

-When we accept what is, we are not ignoring the emotions and feelings, but rather figuring out how to continue our lives given what has occurred.
-We may not be grateful for having lost a tooth, but by accepting it we can learn how to continue functioning and how you want to live from here on.
+When we accept what is, we are not ignoring the emotions and feelings but rather figuring out how to continue our lives given what has occurred.
+We may not be grateful for having lost a tooth, but by accepting it we can learn how to continue functioning and how we want to live from here on.